pbstrein/docs/content/docs/reference/pkg/azure/appconfiguration/configurationstore.md

             </td>
             <td class="align-top">{{% md %}}
  (Optional)
-The secret of the access key.
+The Secret of the Access Key.
  {{% /md %}}